 While powdery mildew does rub off easily, this only spreads the spores and causes more problems!

-In this case, prevention is the key to a healthy plant, but you can still rescue your fiddle leaf fig from the clutches of powdery mildew if your prevention efforts fail.
+In this case, prevention is the key to a healthy plant, but you can still rescue your fiddle leaf fig from the clutches of powdery mildew on a fiddle leaf fig if your prevention efforts fail.
 Good luck!

 Grab the Essentials for Your Fiddle Leaf Fig: